axtgr/dozen/README.md

 dzn.add(dozen.argv())

 // An advanced case.
+//
 // - Asynchronously reads from:
 //     1.
 The "myapp" field in package.json, myapp.config.json, myapprc.yaml, etc.
 //     2. .env, .env.local, .env.${NODE_ENV}, .env.${NODE_ENV}.local files
 //     3.
 Environment variables (process.env)
 //     4.
 CLI arguments (process.argv)
 // - For env values, keeps only those with the MYAPP_ prefix, then removes the prefix
-// - Coerces strings to numbers and booleans for env and argv values
+// - Coerces strings to numbers and booleans for env and argv values when applicable
 // - Converts keys to camelCase
 // - Validates with the schema
+//
 const config = await dzn.getAsync()
 ```